Envisioning a New Approach

 While the discussion paper correctly identifies a broad consensus that OW “broken” the same cannot be said of the Ontario Disability Support Program (ODSP).
 As we discuss in detail below, in spite of its problems, ODSP has important positive features that should be preserved.
 Unlike OW, it is not the overall program objectives of ODSP that are the problem.

-Read the entire here.
+Read the entire Envisioning a New Approach document here.